Sir Cliff Richard and Paul Gambaccini revive campaign for anonymity for suspects

 Addressing concerns from opponents to the plan that anonymity before charge would hinder victims coming forward and police trying to build a strong case, he said: “If the police are professional, they can take the case they have been given … and they can judge it on its merits.
 They don’t need bandwagoners to do that.”

-If the accused is believed by the courts to be a threat in the “present moment” they could be named, Mr Gambaccini added.
+If the accused is believed by the courts to be a threat in the “present moment” they could be named, Mr Gambaccini added, citing the case of the black cab rapist John Worboys as one where this could apply.

 Mr Proctor, who had his home raided and was publicly named during Scotland Yard’s doomed sex abuse probe Operation Midland into fabricated claims of a VIP paedophile ring in Westminster by fantasist Carl Beech, said the group was “united for a common cause to return fairness to our criminal justice system.”